arturo-ramirez-civ/arturo-ramirez-civ/README.md

-### Welcome...
-Here is what im currently working on!
+### Welcome...Here is what im currently working on!

 - 🔭 I’m working towards a B.S. in computer science
 - 🌱 I’m currently supplementing my course work with a Web Developer Bootcamp course